After Birth Milestones In Baby Growth

 Following their birth, for two months, babies only move their arms and legs reflexively without any goal.
 They cannot visually recognize objects, or distinguish voices from other noises.
 They might show interest in large round objects and faces.

 – Three and four months old babies –

-With the third month, babies start to react to human voices.
-They can show reactions like laughing to objects and familiar faces.
+In the third month, babies start to react to human voices.
+They can show reactions like laughing at objects and familiar faces.
 You may notice that they look at some objects in particular.

 – Five and six months old babies –